Jan271001/Project1_Navigation/Report.md

 ## The algotithm

 For this project I used the standard Deep-Q-Learning-algotithm.
-I operate with a four layer feed-forward neural network with 37 input nodes, 64 in the two hidden layers and 4 output nodes which represent the for actions the agent can take.
+I operate with a four layer feed-forward neural network with 37 input nodes, 64 in the two hidden layers and 4 output nodes which represent the four actions the agent can take.
 The input layer is designed to obtain an input vector with 37 dimensions.